spacepy/spacepy/Doc/source/configuration.rst

   deprecated function is called.
 Set this option to False to retain the default Python behavior.
 (See :py:mod:`warnings` module for details on custom warning filters.)

+keepalive
+  True to attempt to use HTTP keepalives when downloading data in :py:func:`~spacepy.toolbox.update` (default).
+This is faster when downloading many small files but may be fragile (e.g. if a proxy server is required).
+Set to False for a more robust and flexible, but slower, codepath.

 leapsec_url
   URL of the leapsecond database used by time conversions.